 Set two photoperiod cabinets with programmable lighting at 21 °C for optimal diapause expression16 and approximately 80 % relative humidity.

-Program one cabinet for a 16L:8D light cycle (a non-diapause inducing LD photoperiod).
-Set the second cabinet for an 8L:16D light cycle (diapause inducing)13.
+Program one cabinet for a 16L:8D light:dark cycle (a non-diapause inducing LD photoperiod).
+Set the second cabinet for an 8L:16D light:dark cycle (diapause inducing)13.

 Program ‘lights on’ at the same time in both cabinets to synchronize circadian time between photoperiods.

+Calculate the quantity of eggs needed to perform the experiment.
+Aim for 300-500 eggs per cage.
+At least three replicate diapause cages and three replicate non-diapause cages are needed for RNA generation.
+This totals to ca. 1800-3000 eggs per experiment.

-Hatch ca. 300 eggs per RNA library.
-Submerge egg papers into ca. 500 ml of deionized H20.
+1.2.1) Hatch the eggs by submerging egg papers into ca. 500 ml of deionized H20.

-Add ca. 1 ml food slurry consisting of ground dog food and brine shrimp as previously described24.
+1.2.2) Add ca. 1 ml food slurry consisting of ground dog food and brine shrimp as previously described24.
 Cover container with mesh, and keep the mesh in place with a rubber band.

-Place in the LD photoperiod cabinet for ca. 24 hours.
+1.2.3) Place in the LD photoperiod cabinet for ca. 24 hours.